owcer/code-api/README.md

 /**
- * Play particle effect on all clients, or only on some clients if clientPredictedBy is specified
+ * Play particle effect on all clients, or only on some clients if clientPredictedBy is specified *
- * @param {TempParticleSystemOpts} opts
+ * @param {TempParticleSystemOpts} opts - Check PARTICLES.md documentation for more info
  * @param {PlayerId} [clientPredictedBy] - Play only on clients where client with playerId clientPredictedBy
  * @returns {void}
  */
 playParticleEffect(opts, clientPredictedBy)

 /**
- * Get the in game name of an entity.
+ * Get the in-game name of an entity.
+ *
  * @param {EntityId} entityId
  * @returns {string}
  */
 getEntityName(entityId)

 /**
- * Given the name of a player, get their id
+ * Given the name of a player, get their id, which can change when player rejoins and across lobbies.
+ *
  * @param {string} playerName
  * @returns {PNull<PlayerId>}
  */
 getPlayerId(playerName)

 /**
- * Given a player, get their permanent identifier that doesn't change when leaving and re-entering *
+ * Given a player, get their permanent 21-character database identifier that doesn't change when leaving and re-entering, and is the same for all lobbies.
+ *
  * @param {PlayerId} playerId
  * @returns {PlayerDbId}